Welcome to my ceramics journey.

 brothers (2023)

-This pair of adorable planters was created as a gift for my roommate who loves ducks and gardening.
+This pair of planters was created for my roommate who loves ducks and gardening.

 The blue one uses copper glaze, while the white uses satin white glaze.
-Details were underglazed and then cover with clear.
+Details were underglazed and then cover with clear gloss.
 Oxidation fired.

-Both feature a tall foot and drainage holes.
+Both feature a tall foot and drainage holes, for plant health.

 Internal glaze crazing